FMecha/battlegear/docs/sidebs/tracks.md

 This page is a list tracks in the *Side by Side* games.
 Difficulty labels refer to what they are called in the English versions.

 !!! note
     - The difficulty labels in the English versions of *Side by Side* games go from Beginner, Expert, Professional, and Ace Driver (plus Special) in that order.
-In *Side by Side Special*, there is an unused "Normal* difficulty label (along with the also-unused English difficulty labels) in the game's files that would probably softened the difficulty labels, similar to the first *Battle Gear* where it goes Beginner, Intermediate, Expert, and Professional (plus Special and Trial).
+In *Side by Side Special*, there is an unused "Normal" difficulty label (along with the also-unused English difficulty labels) in the game's files that would probably softened the difficulty labels, similar to the first *Battle Gear* where it goes Beginner, Intermediate, Expert, and Professional (plus Special and Trial).
     - Course length data is not available, as Taito did not list any of it.

 ## Side by Side